rsvim/rfc/6-ColoringSystem.md

 Coloring system makes a text editor colorful.
 It contains multiple components to work together and provide a user experience:

-1. A parser that recognizes text semantics that can support programming languages, structured formats and even more potential formats.
+1. A syntax parser that recognizes text semantics that can support programming languages, structured formats and even more potential formats.
 2. A theme that defines a set of colors for all the parsed tokens.
 3. A coloring painter that renders colors onto the text and finally print to canvas/terminal.

+Syntax parser also serves as a very fundamental component that generates structured and tokenized information from a text file (mostly source code), which can help implementing many advanced features for an editor:

+- Indent: detect how many spaces should use when starting the next new line when writing code.
+- Text objects: detect structure boundaries such as inside a function, string literals, etc.
+- Code outlining and folding: identify code blocks such as function, class, for/while loop, etc.
+- Symbols: identify function, parameters, class, variables, constants, etc.

 Currently editor highlighting basically use either regex-based engine or tree-sitter as their parser, it also serves as a very fundamental component that provides a lot functions for the editor:

-1. Structured and tokenized information about the text content, it provides data source for some features such as indent width, text objects.

 ### Syntax